 The consultant must interpret the information and create a new perspective from it.
-Developing this can be aided by the creative approaches described in Chapter 9 and the auditing techniques in Chapter 6.
-Analysis does not occur in isolation from information gathering: it is iterative with it.
+Developing this can be aided by the creative approaches described in Chapter 9 and the tools in Chapter 6.
+Analysis does not occur in isolation from information gathering: it is an iterative process.
 Information prompts analysis and analysis highlights information gaps.